 and its place remembers it no more” (Psalm 103:15-16).

 “When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: ‘Death has been swallowed up in victory.’
 Where, O death, is your victory?
 Where, O death, is your sting?‘ The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
-He gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:54-57).
+He gives us the victory through our Master Yeshua the Messiah” (1 Corinthians 15:54-57).

 Dear moms, do you have “victory” in your life?
 Do you have have love, joy, and peace that passes all understanding?
-“The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).
+“The wages of sin is death, but the gift of God is eternal life in Messiah Yeshua our Master” (Romans 6:23).
 Do you have eternal life that gives you something to live for?

 “Therefore, my dear brothers, stand firm.
 Let nothing move you.
-Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain” (1 Corinthians 15:58).
+Always give yourselves fully to the work of the Master, because you know that your labor in Master is not in vain” (1 Corinthians 15:58).

-This Resurrection Sunday, ponder what the resurrection really means.
-Ponder the hope you have, the future with Jesus you have, and the power He gives you to live victoriously today.
+This coming Resurrection Sunday, ponder what the resurrection really means.
+Ponder the hope you have, the future with Yeshua you have, and the power He gives you to live victoriously today.